 View Camelia Walk in a larger map

-In memory of Brian Mayo, a seat has been placed at the top of the bank overlooking the lake.
+In memory of Brian Mayo, a seat has been placed at the top of the north-east bank overlooking the lake.

 Blackie spent many hours working on the bank below the seat; so many that we commonly refer to it as Blackie's Bank.
 The seat is behind the Girl Guide's hut, through a fence beside the tennis courts.